 FDA encourages health care professionals, consumers and patients to report adverse events or quality problems experienced with the use of hand sanitizers to FDA’s MedWatch Adverse Event Reporting program (please provide the agency with as much information as possible to identify the product):

 A: Currently, there are no FDA-approved products for the prevention or treatment of COVID-19.
-The FDA advises consumers to be cautious of websites and stores selling products that claim to prevent, treat, or cure COVID-19.
-If you have a question about a treatment found online, talk to your health care provider or doctor.
+The FDA advises consumers to be beware of websites and stores selling products that claim to prevent, treat, or cure COVID-19.
+If you have a question about a product sold online that claims to treat, prevent, or cure COVID-19, talk to your health care provider or doctor.

 A: Smoking cigarettes can leave you more vulnerable to respiratory illnesses, such as COVID-19.
 For example, smoking is known to cause lung disease and people with underlying lung problems may have increased risk for serious complications from COVID-19, a disease that primarily attacks the lungs.
 Smoking cigarettes can also cause inflammation and cell damage throughout the body, and can weaken your immune system, making it less able to fight off disease.